Entire Pune is a containment zone: Check areas under tight scrutiny

 Pune, Apr 20: With the number of coronavirus cases in Maharashtra going beyond 3,000, the top hotspots in the states are Mumbai and Pune.

-The number of coronavirus cases in Pune have gone beyond 500 at the time of writing this copy.
+The number of coronavirus cases in Pune has gone beyond 500 at the time of writing this copy.
 Pune alone has reported 68 deaths, health officials have said.
 With Pune being declared as a hotspot by the Health Ministry, the administration of the city has identified 40 containment zones.

 Coronavirus: Full list of containment zones in Delhi

-Meanwhile the combined metropolitan area of Pune and Pimpri Chinchwad was declared as a containment zone and would remain sealed until April 27.
-While areas in across the state reporting COVID-19 cases have been declared containment zones, Pune is the only city to be sealed off completely.
+Meanwhile, the combined metropolitan area of Pune and Pimpri Chinchwad was declared as a containment zone and would remain sealed until April 27.
+While areas across the state reporting COVID-19 cases have been declared containment zones, Pune is the only city to be sealed off completely.
 The border entry and exit points have been sealed and movement of even vehicles exempted from the order will be controlled.
 The exemption list includes essential goods transport and services.

 Do you live in a containment zone in Pune: Check the full list here: